Trogiken/Hominum-Launcher/CONTRIBUTING.md

 3. Keep commits appropriate and on topic of what you're pushing.
 4. Make sure your code lints.
 5. Make sure your code passes CodeQL.
+6. Make sure your PR is merging into the correct branch

 ## Creating a Release